Afuze

 Afuze is a town located in the Owan East Local Government Area of Edo State, Nigeria and serves as the administrative headquarters of the Owan East Local Government Area.

 History

 The town's name is Afen- su -Uze (meaning the clan of Uze, a type of water cane).
 Its origins can be traced to be established by Imoigan, one of the descendants of Imah and Uzuanbi.
 Initially it was a farm camp later, its establishment served as a key trading center along the historic trans-regional trade routes of West Africa.
 These routes facilitated the exchange of goods such as ivory, spices, and textiles, creating an economy that contributed to Afuze's growth.

-Historical records indicate that Afuze was a link in the trade network connecting the Benin Kingdom with other West African societies, including the Yoruba and Igbo regions.
-This strategic positioning facilitated cultural exchange and the sharing of ideas, influencing Afuze's identity.

-In the 19th century, Afuze encountered the impacts of the transatlantic slave trade and British colonial expansion.
-Subsequently, the town emerged as a focal point for anti-colonial movements and played a role in Nigeria's independence.

 Geography

 Afuze is positioned in the northern part of Edo State.
 The town's landscape is characterized by a combination of undulating terrain and regional vegetation.

-Demographics

-Afuze has a heterogeneous population consisting of several ethnic groups, some native to Edo State and others from different regions.
-This diversity has been shaped by historical trade and migration patterns.